nottrobin/docs/src/en/controllers-backup.md

 juju enable-ha -m aws-ha3-2:controller -n 3
 ```

-!!!
-Note:
+[note]
 Section [Recovering from controller failure][recovering-ha-failure] details
 how to deal with a partially degraded cluster.
+[/note]

 <!-- LINKS -->